isomerpages/nlb-curiocity/pages/Curiocity Festival.md

 # **Night Festival Map**

 Pull your socks up and get your phones ready.
-It's time to explore our festival.
+Use the map below to explore our festival.

 ![Alt text for image on Isomer site](/images/sample_light_map.jpg)

+Download a copy here.
 # **Civic District Story Map**